openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 Http3
 ```

-**Description:** HTTP/3 protocol.
-If the system or server does not support it, lower version HTTP protocols will be used.
-Only effective for HTTPS URLs, HTTP requests will fail.
+**Function:** HTTP/3 protocol.
+If the system or server does not support it, lower version HTTP protocols will be used for the request.
+Only effective for HTTPS URLs; HTTP requests will fail.

 **System Capability:** SystemCapability.Communication.NetStack